-- Appointment of a lead independent director. - Independence of each non-employee director. - All Board committees (except the Executive Committee) are composed exclusively of independent directors. - Majority voting for directors in uncontested elections. - Executive session meetings for independent directors, conducted by the lead independent director. - Risk oversight by full Board and committees, including full Board review of comprehensive Management report on enterprise-wide assessment of risks.
+- Lead independent director with clearly defined roles and robust responsibilities. - Independence of seven of eight directors (with only our CEO being non-independent). - All Board committees (except the Executive Committee) are composed exclusively of independent directors. - Majority voting for directors in uncontested elections. - Executive session meetings for independent directors, chaired by the lead independent director. - Risk oversight by full Board and committees, including full Board review of comprehensive management report on enterprise-wide assessment of risks.